Jordhan-Carvalho/minid/README.md

 - CLOUDINARY_API_SECRET (image upload)
 - GMAILPW (sending recovery email)

 In production env, it is not safe to keep the ids and secrets in a file, so you need to set it up via commandline.
-If you are using heroku checkout how environment variables are set here.
+If you are using heroku checkout how environment variables are set.